 Guitarists are always looking for ways to get fresh tones.
 Amplifiers and effect pedals do a great job of shaping your sound once it leaves your guitar, but there are also many simple modifications that you can make right in the body of your guitar, unlocking a world of new tones.
 Understanding push-pull potentiometers is a good skill to have when you want to know how to add extras to your guitar without making any permanent changes.

 What is a Push-Pull Potentiometer?

-Quite often, you will require a switch to turn new modifications on and off, and this can present a problem if you do not want to drill holes into the body of your guitar.
-Enter, the push-pull potentiometer (push-pull pot), a way to dual-purpose controls already present on your guitar.
+Quite often, you’ll need a switch to turn new modifications on and off, and this can present a problem if you don’t want to drill holes into the body of your guitar.
+Enter: the push-pull potentiometer (push-pull pot) — a way to dual-purpose controls already present on your guitar.
 The push-pull pot turns a simple volume or tone control into a volume-plus toggle switch, or a tone-plus toggle switch.